The Be Well Family Care Providers

 Emily’s goal is to provide patients with compassionate, individualized, and relationship-based primary care grounded in functional medicine.
 She has a particular passion to meet patients where they are in their healthcare journey and empowering patients to create the confidence needed to make significant lifestyle changes and become their healthiest self.
 Emily is passionate about and trained to treat patients with GI issues, weight issues, hormone and thyroid imbalance, vitamin and nutritional deficiencies, autoimmune disorders, and more.

-Emily lives in Fishers with her husband, Colin and two boys, Grady and Graeme.
+Emily lives in Fishers with her husband, Colin and two sons.
 She enjoys cooking, traveling, fitness, being involved in her church, and spending time with her family.

 Amy Goodpaster, NP